-Name of subsidiaries and country of incorporation Principal activities and place of business Effective equity interests held by the Company 2020 2019 % % TriReme Medical, LLC ^{(1) (2)} ("TMI US") United States of America Development, manufacturing and distribution of medical devices United States of America 100 100 Quattro Vascular Pte.
+Name of subsidiaries and country of incorporation Principal activities and place of business Effective equity interests held by the Company 2021 2020 % % TriReme Medical, LLC (1) (2) ("TMI US") United States of America Development, manufacturing and distribution of medical devices United States of America 50% plus 1 share 100 Quattro Vascular Pte.
 Ltd. (3) ("Quattro") Singapore Development of medical devices Singapore 100 100 TriReme Medical (Singapore) Pte.
 Ltd. (3) Singapore Support services to related corporations for the development, manufacturing and distribution of medical devices.
-Singapore 100 100
+Singapore 100

-- (1) Not required to be audited by law of its country of incorporation. - Audited in accordance with SFRS(I) by Moore Stephens LLP, Singapore for group consolidation purposes. - (3) Audited by Moore Stephens LLP, Singapore. - (b) Recoverability of investment in subsidiaries
+- (1) Not required to be audited by law of its country of incorporation. - (2) Audited in accordance with SFRS(I) by Moore Stephens LLP, Singapore for group consolidation purposes. - (3) Audited by Moore Stephens LLP. - (b) Interest in subsidiary with material non-controlling interests